Braden Gellenthien

-Braden Gellenthien (born April 26, 1986 in Boston) is an athlete from the United States who competes in compound archery.
+Braden Gellenthien (born April 26, 1986) is an American compound archer.
 He is a former world number one archer and has won individual gold medals at the FITA Archery World Cup, Indoor World Championships and Arizona Cup, and team gold medals at the World Archery Championships.

 He won the 2021 Athlete of the Year award by World Archery Americas in the compound men category.

 He competed at the 2022 World Games held in Birmingham, Alabama, United States.

 He is married to Danish archer Tanja Jensen.